10 Great Examples of Brand Voice

 Its brand voice is informal but informative, explaining complex marketing concepts clearly without being patronizing.
 It also makes use of some dry humor to build a rapport with the audience.

-Take a look at this example from one of their blog posts:
+Take a look at this example from a blog post:

 The continued elevator imagery displays Mailchimp’s subtle sense of humor while maintaining a helpful tone.